NoBrainerGames/nobrainergames.github.io/docs/blog/musings/Scene B.md

 Chairs creaked as the three others in the room turned to look at the young man.
 The president's son puffed up like a rooster, as if gracing them with his words.

 "there is that one survivor who miraculously escaped.
-Perhaps we can get something out of him to solve the issue of what we should report to the public."
+Perhaps, we can get something out of him to solve the issue of what we should report to the public."

 *Another mystery.
 It shouldn't be possible for a recruit to escape a direwolf.*

-After a moment of consideration, Seth agreed.
+After a moment of consideration, Seth nodded.

-"Yes, perhaps he could recount the moment the creature appeared.
+"Yes, he may be able to recount the moment the creature appeared.
+He was certainly there.
 I only hope that the boy is awake by now."

 The more Seth thought about what he had seen, the less sense it made.
 Something in his memory nagged at him, a thought that eluded him the more he tried to remember.